So, before we get into my favorite exterior paint colors, let’s discuss the best way to narrow down the choices.

 ACADIA WHITE ac-43 is Ivory White’s identical twin – From my client’s home in Kentucky.

-WHITE DOVE – oc-17 is an enduring classic.
+WHITE DOVE – oc-17 is an enduring classic and a beautiful exterior paint color.
 For more homes in white dove, please check out this post.

 SWISS COFFEE – oc-45